-Modern Management of Neck Lumps
+- Introduction - Modern Management of Head and Neck Lumps

 Head and neck cancer affects between 8 and 15 people out of every 100,000 of the UK population, although there are considerable regional variations.
 There is good evidence that early detection of head and neck cancer improves the chances of surviving this disease, but unfortunately many of the initial symptoms are often very general and not just specific to cancer.
-One of these symptoms is a neck lump, which can be an extremely common and completely benignNot dangerous, usually applied to a tumour that is not malignant. (not dangerous) symptom but which can also indicate the presence of head and neck cancer.
+One of these symptoms is a neck lump, which can be an extremely common and completely benign (not dangerous) symptom but which can also indicate the presence of head and neck cancer.
 As a result of this the modern day Rapid Access Neck Lump Clinic has evolved.

 A Rapid Access Neck Lump Clinic allows the immediate assessment of patients with a neck lump to take place.
-The benefit of this is that it enables those patients whose neck lump is benign to be reassured whilst also allowing for patients with a malignantDescribes a tumour resulting from uncontrolled cell division that can invade other tissues and may spread to distant parts of the body. lump to be swiftly diagnosed so that the appropriate treatment can be rapidly commenced.
+The benefit of this is that it enables those patients whose neck lump is benign to be reassured whilst also allowing for patients with a malignant lump to be swiftly diagnosed so that the appropriate treatment can be rapidly commenced.
 In addition to this a person who does have a benign neck lump that nevertheless requires surgical input will be seen and managed by a surgeon who specialises in neck surgery.

 I see in excess of 400 patients each year in a Rapid Access Neck Lump Clinic and thankfully, looking at the statistics from this clinic demonstrates that only 9% of these patients have a malignant diagnosis.
-The patients that do have a malignant lump are rapidly managed with further imaging, biopsyThe removal of a small sample of cells or tissue so that it may be examined under a microscope.
-The term may also refer to the tissue sample itself. and then the commencement of their definitive cancer treatment.
+The patients that do have a malignant lump are rapidly managed with further imaging, biopsy and then the commencement of their definitive cancer treatment.
 Importantly the 91% who have a benign diagnosis are reassured of this very quickly.